 Currently, OCDS is expanding its seminar series and is accepting applications from student groups who would like to invite and host a seminar speaker in their department as part of the OCDS diversity seminar series.
 This initiative aims to expand the presence of OCDS on campus and offer additional opportunities to network with graduate students across STEM disciplines.

-For those interested in hosting a seminar speaker or participating in the upcoming outreach event, please contact email@example.com for more information.
+Interested in hosting a seminar speaker or participating in the upcoming outreach event?
+Please contact email@example.com for more information.